sfc-gh-boconnor/government_hackathon/README.md

--   Download the following images and add to a new directory called images
+-   Download the following images and add to a new directory called images.
+You will do this in the same way as you did for pages.
+This time when you specify the folder, you will type in /images.

     [Images](https://github.com/sfc-gh-boconnor/government_hackathon/tree/main/images)

     ![Images](assets/image-6.png)

--   Download the following file and add it to the home directory
+-   Download the following file and add it to the home directory.
+This file specifies which packages are needed to run the app.

     [enviroment.yml](https://github.com/sfc-gh-boconnor/government_hackathon/tree/main/environment.yml)